-The harvest of avocados, hand-picked and completely untreated started.
+The harvest of avocados, hand-picked and completely untreated finished.

 My avocados do not wait in cold store to be sold.
 I pick them freshly for you on the day you place your order online at the AvocadoShop.
 We pick your avocados carefully to avoid brown bruises for your complete satisfaction.
 Your parcel is on its way directly from the farm, so you know where your avocados come from!
 Store the fresh picked avocados at different temperatures (refrigerator / cellar / kitchen etc.).

 This way you can enjoy your avocados up to 4 weeks.